Environmental guidance for your business in Northern Ireland & Scotland

 This guideline covers:

-From 8 April 2011, new regulations introduced a two-tier registration system for waste carriers.
+Northern Ireland has a two-tier registration system for waste carriers.
 Waste carriers transport controlled waste as part of their business.
 Waste brokers arrange for other businesses' controlled waste to be handled, transported, disposed of or recovered.
 Waste dealers buy waste from other businesses to sell it on.
 This includes dealers who do not take physical possession of the waste.

 If you transport other people's waste, or your own construction or demolition waste, you must register with the Northern Ireland Environment Agency (NIEA) as an upper tier waste carrier, unless you fall into one of the categories for lower tier waste carriers.